 4. Disable Siri’s access to lock screen features

-Siri is one of the most appreciated iOS features, and is expected to turn into a more intuitive AI assistant, with Apple’s decision to hire its first director of AI.
-Currently, in terms of security, the assistant has its weak points.
+Siri is one of the most appreciated features in iOS, and is expected to grow into a more intuitive AI assistant, with Apple’s recent decision to hire its first director of AI.
+Currently, in terms of security, the assistant has weak points.
 Discovered in iOS 9, this simple exploit could make your iPhone accessible even if a hacker doesn’t know the passcode.
 By using Siri, he could eventually gain access to sensitive data.

 5. Decrease the time until the iPhone locks itself

-Snatching an iPhone on the street from strangers is quite common.
+iPhones get snatched on the street every now and then.
 When that happens, the iPhone is usually unlocked, and the thief will have access to everything.

 To prevent this, use a shorter time interval for automatic iPhone locking.
 To decrease the number of seconds until the phone lockscreen is activated you need to change the Auto-Lock timer’s settings.

 Even locked, an iPhone still shows various notifications, accessible to anyone else, as long as they have access to your device.
-Received emails or iMessages are displayed on the screen even if the passcode is active and the phone is apparently locked.
-You can prevent any accidental data preview by hiding any notification on your display.
+Email and iMessages are displayed on the screen even if the passcode is active and the phone is locked.
+You can prevent any people seeing your data by hiding notifications from the lock screen.

 By changing your iPhone lockscreen’s default settings, you can increase the security of your device.
 Even so, these methods are not infallible and there are ways to improve the security and data protection of the iPhone.
-For your peace of mind, we suggest you activate 2FA on your iCloud account and make sure that iCloud Backup is turned on.
+For your peace of mind, we strongly recommend you activate 2FA on your iCloud account and make sure that you have iCloud Backups enabled.